golang/tools/internal/mcp/design/design.md

 Servers initiate pagination for `ListTools`, `ListPrompts`, `ListResources`, and `ListResourceTemplates`, dictating the page size and providing a `NextCursor` field in the Result if more pages exist.
-The SDK implements keyset pagination, using the `unique ID` as the key for a stable sort order and encoding the cursor as an opaque string.
+The SDK implements keyset pagination, using the unique ID of the feature as the key for a stable sort order and encoding the cursor as an opaque string.

 For server implementations, the page size for the list operation may be